camiloramirezgo/Getting-and-Cleaning-Data-Project/README.md

 1. Updates the corresponding names to the activities in the data
 1. Correct the column names  by making them lower case and adding the “subject” and “activity” columns
 1. Merge all data with the function cbind()
-1. Creates a new tidy dataset with the average of each variable for each activity and each subject
+1. Creates a new tidy dataset with the average of each variable for each activity and each subject, using the ddply() function
 1. Writes a txt file with the resulting tidy dataset